 Get the best return on your backyard fire pit with these tips:

-While the addition of a pergola or extended roof seems worthwhile, sometimes the high price just doesn’t sit well.
-Fortunately, you can find great looking pre-fabricated pergolas that are less expensive but still able to boost home value.
+Creating a backyard covered patio or seating area with a pergola or an extended roof can boost resale, but it’s not as popular as it once was.
+Estimates put the ROI of adding a pergola to a patio or extended roof around 50%—and that can change drastically depending on where you live.
+While the addition of a backyard pergola or extended roof seems worthwhile, sometimes the high price just doesn’t sit well.
+Fortunately, you can find great looking pre-fabricated pergolas that are less expensive but that can still boost home value.

 Get the best return on your pergola or extended roof with these tips:

-When it comes to earning money back, a swimming pool isn’t as valuable as the other options.
-At best, most estimates see homeowners recouping 50% of the costs when they go to sell, but the low end sees some homeowners only recouping 7% of the costs.
-A lot of that is due to the upkeep pools require.
-Many potential buyers will cross homes with pools off their lists when they learn about the associated costs.
+A swimming pool often tops the list of dream backyard amenities, but is it a good idea to install?
+For homes that don’t currently have a swimming pool, the average cost for building a new swimming pool is just over $22,500—and that cost doesn’t include the regular maintenance needed throughout the year.
+When it comes to earning money back, a swimming pool isn’t as valuable as other outdoor living space options.
+At best, most estimates see homeowners recouping 50% of the costs when they go to sell, but the low end sees some homeowners only recouping 7% of the costs due partially to the upkeep pools require.

 Get the best return on your backyard swimming pool with these tips:

-It’s important to be aware of other factors that come into play with the ROI of an outdoor living space.
-One major factor is where you live, as previously mentioned.
+It’s important to be aware of other at-play factors in the ROI of an outdoor living space.
+As previously mentioned, one major factor is where you live.
 Homeowners on the coast or in southern regions can see better value since outdoor living spaces can be enjoyed, for the most part, year-round.

 Homeowners should also take into account the current value of the home, as it will help determine how much value can be added.
 For example, if you live in a $200,000 home and you add $50,000 worth of outdoor living room projects to your backyard, it’s not a sure thing that you’ll be able to sell for $250,000+.
 Keep an eye on the real estate market trends before investing in major outdoor remodels.